 Skyroot Aerospace is at the forefront of India’s private space sector revolution.
 It focuses on affordable launches and efficient launch systems, thus creating a new generation of launch vehicles designed to launch small satellites into space.

-Global Impact: To make India a low-cost and agile launch option for global small satellite demand.
+Global Impact: It aims to position India as a low-cost and agile launch option for global small satellite demand.

 10. Groww

-Groww provides a simple interface to help users invest in stocks, mutual funds, gold, etc. With the help of edtech, Groww is bringing up investing education and financial literacy and performing the impossible i.e., bringing the first-time investor into the market in a big way.
+Groww provides a simple interface to help users invest in stocks, mutual funds, gold, etc. With the help of edtech, Groww is promoting investment education and financial literacy and achieving what once seemed difficult: bringing first-time investors into the market in a big way.

-Global Reach: Making investing accessible for the next billion.
+Global Impact: Making investing accessible for the next billion.

 Emerging Indian Startups with Global Potential